BelaFrank/RoboFont/README.md

 ##UFO Groups to FontLab Class

 This makeshift, simple script writes an .flc file next to your UFO.
-It takes care of the key glyph marking in kerning groups.
+It takes care of marking the key glyph of FL kerning classes.

-NOTE that for kerning classes it looks for the MetricsMachine-like '@MMK_L_...' and '@MMK_R_...' group names (eg it expects your ufo kerning groups set up in MetricsMachine or in the same manner) **or** it looks for 'KERN_LEFT_...' and 'KERN_RIGHT_...' groups names.
+NOTE that for kerning classes it looks for the MetricsMachine-like '@MMK_L_...' and '@MMK_R_...' group names (eg it expects your ufo kerning groups set up in MetricsMachine or in the same manner) or it looks for 'KERN_LEFT_...' and 'KERN_RIGHT_...' or 'public.kern1.' and 'public.kern2.'
+UFO3 style kerning groups names.

 All other groups will be written as OpenType classes.

-TODO:

-- code clean-up as it is a mess now

-- update with UFO3 style group naming scheme detection (not that I expect many people to convert from UFO to .vfb in the future).
+Note: the script marks the first glyph in a group as the key glyph of the FL kerning class.
+However it may not be the one you want it to be.
+RoboFont seems to sort the glyphs in groups alphabetically and so you can end up with a key glyph you didn't want.
+The ordering can be changed manually.